MikeBeloborodov/chess_com_pokemon_extension/README.md

 - [Author](#author)

 ## About
-This extension hides chat component during the game on [chess.com](chess.com).
+This extension changes opponent name, avatar and country during the game on [chess.com](chess.com) to a pokemon from PokeAPI.
+It also hides chat to let you concentrate more on the game.
-Thanks to the github user [duiker101](https://github.com/duiker101) for pokemon SVG icons.
+Thanks to the github user [duiker101](https://github.com/duiker101) for Pokemon SVG icons.

 ## Installation